chetan51/ni/README.md

 		// Ready to start the server!
 	}

-The rest of your code now has access to all your models, views, and controllers in Ni.models, Ni.views and Ni.controllers.
+The rest of your code now has access to all your models, views, and controllers in `Ni.models`, `Ni.views` and `Ni.controllers`.

 Note that your controllers, models, libraries and helpers should be packaged as Node modules, and your views can be plain text or html files.